BackForwardInstrument: LIS

 Primary mission objectives

-• Total lightning density
+• Total lightning stroke density

 Evaluation of Measurements